OpenDSA/OpenDSA/RST/en/PL/LazyLists.rst

 Practice With Infinite Sequences
 --------------------------------

-This problem will help you write recursive code to process infinite sequences.
+The following problem will help you write recursive code to process infinite sequences.
 To earn credit for it, you must complete this randomized problem correctly three times in a row.